The Burgers' equation with stochastic transport: shock formation, local and global existence of smooth solutions: Well-posedness results

-We will provide a sketch of the proof, which follows closely the approach developed in \cite{stochBouss2018,stochEuler2017}.
-For clarity of exposition, let us divide the argument into several steps. \\ \begin{itemize} \item {\textsl{Step 1: Uniqueness of local solutions.} To show uniqueness of local solutions, one argues by contradiction.
-More concretely, one can prove that any two different solutions to (\ref{main:eq:noise}) defined up to a stopping time must coincide, as explained in the following Proposition.
+Here $\mathcal{Q}$ represents a first order differential operator where the coefficients $a(x),b(x)$ are smooth and bounded.
+We state the main result of this section: \begin{theorem} Let $u_{0}\in H^{s} (\mathbb{T})$ for some $s > 2$ fixed.
+Then there exists a pathwise unique $H^s$-maximal solution $(\tau_{max},u)$ of the 1D Burgers' equation \eqref{main:eq:noise} in the sense of Definition \ref{def:maximal} with initial datum $u_0$.
+Moreover, either $\tau_{max}=\infty$ or $\lim\sup_{t \rightarrow \tau_{max}} \norm{u(t)}_{H^{s}} = \infty,$ a.s. \end{theorem} We will provide a sketch of the proof, which follows closely the approach developed in \cite{stochBouss2018,stochEuler2017}.
+For clarity of exposition, let us divide the argument into several steps. \\ \begin{itemize} \item {\textsl{Step 1: Uniqueness of local solutions.} To show pathwise uniqueness of local solutions, one argues by contradiction.
+More concretely, one can prove that any two different solutions to (\ref{main:eq:noise}) defined up to a stopping time must coincide, as explained in the following proposition.